 2) Tidy up your inbox

 Set up folders in your email so that once you’ve read and actioned an email you can file it away, making your inbox a clear, zen-like space (well almost).
 The next time you’re stuck in a long queue, open up your inbox and delete any email you don’t need.
 Be ruthless on this one.
 Next, file away your read emails that you need to keep in the relevant folders.
 Before long you’ll have a much less anxiety-inducing inbox.

-Go into your Pinterest app and pin some pictures, pinning little and often is the best way to grow your Pinterest following.
-Plus, Pinterest is a great way to drive traffic to your shop - particularly if you have some lovely lifestyle photos of your products that you can pin.
+Go into your Pinterest app and pin some pictures, pinning little and often is the best way to grow your Pinterest following and Pinterest is a great way of getting people over to your blog.
 If you're struggling for inspiration, I'm kind of a Pinterest addict so you can check out my boards as a starting point.

 If you have google analytics on your website, they have a great phone app which means you can quickly check in on your web stats on the go.
 Have you seen any spikes in traffic recently that you can attribute to something you did with your marketing?
 Can you repeat it again in future?

 This could be editing a few pictures for your next instagram posts, to could be doing an instagram story or replying to any comments on your last few posts.
 Go and connect and engage with other people’s posts, share your favourite posts and people that you follow, engage in the conversation and foster that sense of community around you and your brand.
 It’s social media after all.

 How healthy is it looking, is it looking as expected?
 If it is great!
 If it rings any alarm bells make a note to have a closer look when you're back home.
 And, if you don't have a separate account for your business, set one up.
 It doesn't have to be a specific business account but even just setting up a new bank account will help to keep things separate so that you can keep better track of your business income.